 HVAC: “old” doesn’t automatically mean “broken”

-Inspectors will note approximate age and visible condition and may call out performance concerns.
-If the system heats/cools but is 15–20 years old, that’s not a negotiation slam dunk.
-It’s a budgeting reality.
+Inspectors will note approximate age and visible condition.
+They may also call out performance concerns.
+However, if the system heats and cools but is 15–20 years old, that is not always a negotiation slam dunk.
+It is often a budgeting reality.

 What matters more: